EMazarakis/Generative-AI-in-Graphics/Stable Diffusion/Installation_Instructions.md

    - set COMMANDLINE_ARGS= --skip-torch-cuda-test --precision full --no-half
 9. Then we run the **webui-user** (windows batch file).
 10. After the run, the url of the web-ui will open automatically or you can take it through the cmd window.
+11. The wub-ui is as the following image: